mjordan/islandora_sundog/README.md

 ## The problem

-The motivation for doing this is that adding custom fields to Solr is typically done by modifying the XSLT stylesheets invoked by GSearch.
-This requires access to the server GSearch is running on, and also... modifying XSLT stylesheets on the server GSearch is running on.
-Islandora Sundog implements an alternative way of adding additional fields to Solr via a graphical user interface to customize searching and metadata display.
+Adding custom fields to Solr for the purpose of customizing search and metadata display is typically done by modifying the XSLT stylesheets invoked by GSearch.
+This poses significant challenges to many Islandora admins because it requires access to the server GSearch is running on, and it requires considerable XSLT chops.
+Islandora Sundog aims to implement an alternative way of adding locally-defined fields to Solr via a graphical user interface.

-## The solution
+## The technical solution

-It is possible to [update and add specific fields](https://cwiki.apache.org/confluence/display/solr/Updating+Parts+of+Documents) to Solr documents using calls to Solr's HTTP `/update` endpoint, such as:
+It is possible to [update and add specific fields](https://cwiki.apache.org/confluence/display/solr/Updating+Parts+of+Documents) to Solr documents using calls to Solr's `/update` HTTP endpoint, such as:

 ```
 curl -v http://localhost:8080/solr/update -H 'Content-type:application/json' -d @test.json